wismith/project-js-simon/README.md

 You're free to use any libraries, tools, or technologies you think are appropriate.
 You can modify the files any way you want: edit them, add code to them, create more files, etc.

+You can use `console.log` to see what your code is doing.
+It will be displayed in the debugging console, which you can activate by right-clicking the page, selecting *Inspect Element*, and then clicking the *Console* tab.

+If you're using Chrome on a Mac, you can also open it with `Command + Option + j`.

 [url-jquery]: https://api.jquery.com/